 What Does PUWER Mean?

-PUWER is an abbreviation for Provision and Use of Work Equipment Regulations 1998.
+PUWER stands for Provision and Use of Work Equipment Regulations 1998.
 It is often referred to as the PUWER Regs or PUWER 98 regulations.
-PUWER regulations came into force on 5 December 1998.
+These regulations came into force on 5 December 1998.

 If you’ve been wondering what exactly PUWER is and how these regulations affect your business, read on for more information.